-Last month, I discussed disturbing new data on the impact of omega-6 fatty acids on genetic expression (Cardiovascular Psychiatry and Neurology (2009;2009:867041).
-At the recent International Fatty Acid Conference in the Netherlands I had the opportunity to talk with Joe Hibbeln, the lead author, of that study at length.
+I recently discussed disturbing new data on the impact of omega-6 fatty acids on genetic expression.1 At the recent International Fatty Acid Conference in the Netherlands I had the opportunity to talk with Joe Hibbeln, the lead author, of that study at length.

 During the conference, his group presented more data on how excess omega-6 fatty acids double the production of endocannabinoids (the hormones that make you hungry).
 Furthermore, increasing the intake of omega-6 fatty acids from 1 percent of total calories (what it was in 1960 and apparently all the way back to 1900) to 8 percent of total calories (the current level in the American diet) causes massive genetic changes that result in greater obesity.

 It should be noted that the American Heart Association recommends 5-10 percent of total calories should be omega-6 fats.
 Let’s put this into perspective.
 1 percent of total calories represents about 20 calories or about 2 grams of omega-6 fatty acids.
 That’s the amount to fill about one-half teaspoon.
 Eight percent of the total calories (assuming a 2,000-calorie-per-day intake) represent 16 grams of omega-6 fatty acids.
 That’s the amount that would fill a tablespoon.